senseexcel/senseexcel-reporting/install-clean.md

  2. Copy and paste your LEF information
  3. Delete any spaces at end of each line.
  4. Save file with name license.txt.
+ 5. Open/Edit the senseexcel content library

+ QMC > MANAGE CONTENT > Content Libraries > senseexcel

  5. Upload the license.txt file to the senseexcel content library.

 QMC > MANAGE CONTENT > Content Libraries > senseexcel > Upload > license.txt

 ![Content Library Contents](https://github.com/senseexcel/senseexcel-reporting/docs/master/Conent-Library-Contents.PNG)

- 6. Check the Advanced Property on the right side of the screen
+ 6. Check the Advanced Property on the right side of the screen.

+ 7. Edit the Security rule for access to "senseexcel"

- 7. Add the value !user.IsAnonymous in the Conditions box.
+ 8. Add the value !user.IsAnonymous in the Conditions box.

  ![Content Library Advanced](https://github.com/senseexcel/senseexcel-reporting/docs/blob/master/Conent-Library-Advanced.PNG)

-  8. Hit the Apply button.
+ 9. Hit the Apply button.

 ### Named Licensing